 Which helmet is right for you depends on what you ride.
 In principle, you can use a modern helmet for any riding discipline, but certain helmets have become more common for the individual disciplines.
 The only thing you should not do is use an old helmet without a three-point attachment.
 Such a helmet offers no protection because it slips immediately in a fall or is completely loose.

 A modern helmet, also called a classic riding helmet, is suitable for leisure, dressage and show jumping riders.
 For military or competition riding, which is nowadays also called eventing, there are special, particularly robust helmets that also protect the neck.
 Western riders usually prefer brown helmets with a rough surface and possibly with decorations.
-At show jumping and military competitions, wearing a helmet is compulsory, the same is true for dressage up to elementary level.
+At show jumping, dressage riding and military competitions, wearing a helmet is compulsory.

 Only a helmet that fits properly will protect the rider's head.
 Therefore, you should make the effort to find a helmet that is the right size for you.
 However, this is almost impossible without trying on the helmet.
 The decisive factor for the right size of helmet is your head circumference.
 Many manufacturers and online shops indicate the size of the helmet in either the usual hat sizes (e.g. 55) or as S, M, L etc..

 However, most helmets can be adjusted slightly in size.
 In any case, the helmet should fit so that your ears are exactly in the side triangles where the chin strap is attached.
 When you shake your head, the helmet should stay in place even if the chin strap is open.
 On the other hand, it should not be so tight that it is uncomfortable.

 There are various reasons for replacing a helmet.
 With children, a new helmet is usually necessary because the child has grown and the circumference of their head has increased.

 The following applies to helmets for both children and adults: After a fall from a horse, the helmet should be replaced.